MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
 You can select these when assigning a user to the system.

 All roles listed here are named as they would be in your production environment.
-To grant users access to these roles in your sandbox environment, choose the version of the role that begins with “Sandbox_” (for example, “Sandbox_AllAreas_Admin”).
+To grant users access to these roles in your sandbox environment, choose the version of the role that begins with "Sandbox_" (for example, "Sandbox_AllAreas_Admin").

 ### AllAreas_Admin
 High-level administrative account.
 Full access to Dynamics 365 Fraud Protection.